Calories Burned Calculator

 kcal = 1,013 calories

 As you can see, the more intense or vigorous the activity, the more oxygen is consumed and more energy is expended.
-This all corresponds to more calories burned.
+This all correlates to more calories being burned.
 You can also burn more calories by simply increasing the time spent doing each activity.

 Using Calories Burned to Determine Calorie Intake